-To serve as propellant at high efficiencies, water must be heated well above 3000 °C, where atomic disassociation begins to occur in thermal furnaces, and the system to accomplish this aboard Aquarius is assumed to be a nuclear reactor.
+To serve as propellant at high efficiencies, water must be heated to its 3000° C atomic disassociation temperature, and the system to accomplish this aboard Aquarius is assumed to be a nuclear reactor.
 This efficiency, together with return consumables pre-emplacement, reduces fully resupplied total Aquarius mass before an interplanetary departure to 357 t, about 90% of the assembled International Space Station's mass in March 2014.